| The world of the periodical essay: Social

 Figure 5.
 Distribution of second person

 subject comment clauses in essays and letters.
+The distribution of

 second person comment clauses seems to follow the pattern observed